Updated on June 25th, 2019 by Bob Ciura

 Valuation & Expected Returns

 In the past 10 years, the stock had an average P/E ratio of 17.2x, which is a reasonable estimate of fair value.
-Therefore, although 3M stock is still not significantly undervalued, it is no longer overvalued.
+Therefore, although 3M stock is still not significantly undervalued, it is no longer significantly overvalued as it had been for the past two years.
 Of course, the lingering legal issues could continue to erode 3M’s stock valuation.
 As a result, investors should not assume a high level of stock price appreciation for 3M in the near-term.

 That said, 3M still expects long-term earnings growth, which will contribute positively to shareholder returns.
 3M had previously guided investors to expect 8% to 11% annual EPS growth through 2023.
 While litigation risk and operational challenges could mean 3M does not reach its target, we expect 3M to grow EPS by 5% per year over the next five years.